 Expertise and public engagement

-Arlene provides expert advice to a number of curriculum and assessment organisations around the world including the International Baccalaureate, OCR, Cambridge International Examinations, the Scottish Qualifications Authority and the Australian Curriculum and Qualifications Authority.
+Arlene is the Principal Investigator on the AHRC-funded ‘Improving Access to Classical Studies in schools and museums’ project which is a sector-leading collaboration between museums, exam boards, teachers, academics and communities.
+She provides expert advice to a number of curriculum and assessment organisations around the world including the International Baccalaureate, OCR, Cambridge International Examinations, the Scottish Qualifications Authority, the Irish National Council for Curriculum and Assessment and the Australian Curriculum, Assessment and Reporting Authority.

 Arlene is the Outreach Officer of the Classical Association, the national subject association for professional Classics educators in the UK, and she chairs the Classics Development Group at the British Academy.

-Arlene shares her knowledge and experience with various organisations; as a council member of the British Curriculum Forum, as a member of the US-UK Fulbright Commission Alumni Advisory Council, on the Association for Language Learning's 'Language Futures' steering group, as a board member of the Latin Programme and as a board member of the Capital Classics project.
+Arlene shares her knowledge and experience with various organisations; as a council member of the British Curriculum Forum, as a member of the US-UK Fulbright Commission Alumni Advisory Council, on the Association for Language Learning's 'Language Futures' steering group, as a member of the British Academy’s Languages Advisory group, as a board member of the Latin Programme, on the Roman Society’s schools’ committee and as a board member of the Capital Classics project.

-She is frequently invited to discuss her research findings with a range of stakeholders including teachers, policy makers and politicians.
+As an AHRC Policy Fellow, she is regularly invited to discuss her research findings with a range of stakeholders in Westminster, Whitehall and the devolved administrations.

 Books, chapters and articles: